Zaki978/European-Soccer-SQL-Data-Project/README.md

 ## Overview of Findings
 When evaluating league competitiveness, the Bundesliga stands out as one of the most competitive leagues, recording the highest average goals per game at 1.48 across all seasons, compared to Serie A's 1.41 in second place.
 However, the Bundesliga does not lead in average goals scored per team across seasons, with 50.19 goals compared to Serie A's 53.4.
 This disparity is likely due to Bundesliga teams playing fewer matches per season (34) compared to Serie A teams (38), providing Bundesliga teams with fewer opportunities to score goals.

-Additionally, shot accuracy saw a notable increase during the 2020 season across all leagues, likely influenced by factors related to COVID-19, such as fewer matches or reduced pressure from empty stadiums.
+Additionally, shot conversion rates saw a notable increase during the 2020 season across all leagues, likely influenced by factors related to COVID-19, such as fewer matches or reduced pressure from empty stadiums.
 Lastly, Barcelona achieved the highest average shot accuracy at 44.01% and recorded the largest goal difference of 470 goals across all seasons.

 <img src="https://github.com/Zaki978/Project-Portfolio/blob/main/assets/European%20Soccer%20League%20Dashboard%201.png" alt="European Leagues Photo" width="1000" height="550">

+## Insights Deep Dive

+### 1. League Competitiveness Analysis
+- Points gap between top and bottom teams: **Premier League** shows the highest average points gap (68.86) between top and bottom teams whilst Bundesliga shows the lowest at 59.00.
+- League-wide statistical comparisons
+- Analysis of championship diversity
+- Average points and performance metrics by league

+### 2. Team Performance Analysis
+- Calculation of points, wins, draws, and losses across seasons
+- Goal scoring and conceding patterns
+- Home vs. away performance metrics
+- Season-by-season team rankings
+- Identification of league champions and defending champions

+### 3. Player Statistics
+- Top goal scorers and their conversion rates
+- Player performance metrics (goals, assists, shots)
+- Statistical distribution of player performance (quintile analysis)
+- Detailed player statistics by team and season

+### 4. Gameplay Patterns and Relationships
+- **Home Advantage**: Home teams win on average 1.47 times more often than away teams across all leagues.

+### 5. Arsenal FC Specific Analysis
+Examples using Arsenal FC:
+- Home and away goal-scoring patterns
+- Season-by-season performance metrics
+- Player contribution analysis

+-
 ## Key Findings
-1. **Premier League** shows the highest average points gap (68.86) between top and bottom teams
+1.
 2. **Manchester City** dominated the 2017 Premier League season with 100 points
-3. Clear patterns in home vs. away performance across all leagues show a significant home field advantage, with **home teams winning 1.47 times on average more often than away teams**
+3.
 4. **La Liga, Premier League, and Serie A** each recorded the highest total matches played, with 2,660 games whereas Bundesliga has a total of 2,142 games
 5. **Strong relationship between shots on target and shot conversion rate** but weak relationship between red cards and total losses suffered by a team
 6. **Cagliari was the team with the highest loss rate of 48.68%**, losing 56 matches out of 114 games across all seasons